fourMs/MGT/README.md

 ## Tutorial

 There is a more or less complete introduction to the main features in the software carpentry workshop [Quantitative Video analysis for Qualitative Research](https://alexarje.github.io/video-analysis-workshop/).

+## Reference

+Please use a reference to this publication, if you want to cite the toolbox:

+- Jensenius, Alexander Refsum (2018).
+[The Musical Gestures Toolbox for Matlab](http://hdl.handle.net/10852/65559).
+Proceedings of the 19th International Society for Music Information Retrieval Conference, Late Breaking Demos Session.

 ## History